zubinchopra/portaldocs/portal-sdk/generated/top-extensions-samples.md

 <a name="portal-extension-samples-v1-versus-v2-v1"></a>
 ### V1

-Our **V1** APIs use APIs that support previous UX patterns, or  are becoming less commonly used.
-The **V1** APIs are also more difficult to use than the new API, for both the UX design and  the associated APIs.
+The **V1** APIs use APIs that support previous UX patterns, are becoming obsolete, or are less commonly used.
+The **V1** APIs are also more difficult to use than the new APIs, for both the UX design and  the associated APIs.

 The following **V1** concepts should not be used when **V2** APIs can be used instead.

-* Blades containing Parts
+* Blades that contain Parts
 * **V1** Blade-opening -- Selectable/SelectableSet APIs
 * EditScope
 * Fixed-width Blades